FormidableLabs/victory/docs/src/content/introduction/native.md

 #### 3. Using Victory Native in your React Native app

 Victory Native behaves and functions the same way for React Native as it does for the web.
 Just import components from `victory-native` to get started.
-To learn move about how to use Victory visit the [Getting Started Guide][].
+To learn more about how to use Victory visit the [Getting Started Guide][].

-The example below shows a how Victory Native easily integrates within your React Native app.
+The example below shows how Victory Native easily integrates within your React Native app.

 ```jsx
 import React from "react";